-The projection mapping technology used to create this show is so precise, the characters almost appear to be in 3D.
+The projection mapping technology used to create this show is so precise that the characters almost appear to be in 3D.
 Fly through London with Peter Pan on his way to Neverland.
-Relive the daring duel between Gaston and Beast.
+Relive the daring duel between Gaston and the Beast.
 Definitely worth adding to your must-see Disney attraction itinerary.

-After Fireworks, Almost Time to Leave Magic Kingdom
+After Fireworks, it is Almost Time to Leave Magic Kingdom

 Once the fireworks are nothing but a smell of sulfur in the air and Mrs. Potts has put Chip to bed, it’s time to make our way out of the park and home to a shower and bed.

-No matter how you try to plan it, if you stay for the end-of-night shows, there will be a herd of people making their way towards the busses and trams.
+No matter how you try to plan it, if you stay for the end-of-night shows, there will be a herd of people making their way toward the buses and trams.
 Then there will be a whole flock of vehicles trying to exit the park.
 Make sure you know the best route to get back to your vehicle.
 Don’t forget where you parked!

 Disney employees are used to this onslaught of people and truly manage the traffic well.
 If you stay for the Happily Ever After or Once Upon a Time shows at the end of your day, just be patient on your way out.
 Normal exit times run from half an hour to about 45 minutes.
 That’s not too bad for all the visitors flowing out into the world once more.